When I was a child, I loved reading. I remember reading many, many books during summer break. What about you?

 What is a summer reading challenge?

-It’s a goal to read a set number of books each week like 1 book a week or over the whole summer like 8 or 16 books over the whole summer.
+A summer reading challenge means you have a goal to read a set number of books each week, like 1 book a week, or over the whole summer, read 8 or 16 books.
 You could also set daily reading time goals like 30 minutes a day or even 1 hour.

 More than just reading, you can encourage your kids to create a summer reading journal.
-A summer reading journal records books read, the plot, characters and why you liked or didn’t like the book (sort like an ongoing book report).
+A summer reading journal records books read, the plot, characters, and why you liked or didn’t like the book (sort like an ongoing book report, but a summer reading journal sounds more fun and less like school work).

 How to Create a Summer Reading Challenge